-The Scheme's stated investment strategy includes holding a benchmark allocation of 41% to liability-driven investments which involves hedging the Scheme's exposure to changes in interest rates and inflation through the use of liability driven investments (LDI) which typically involves swaps and derivatives, a 13% benchmark exposure to multi-asset credit, a 20% benchmark holding in corporate bonds and an 8% benchmark holding in secured finance.
-The remaining portfolio is invested across a diversified range of growth assets which include equities and diversified growth funds.
+The Scheme's stated investment strategy includes holding a benchmark allocation of 50% to liability-driven investments which involves hedging the Scheme's exposure to changes in interest rates and inflation through the use of liability driven investments (LDI) which typically involves swaps and derivatives.
+The benchmark allocation also includes a 50% benchmark holding in corporate bonds.

-Notes to the financial statements for the year ended 31 March 2021 (continued)
+Notes to the financial statements for the year ended 31 March 2023 (All amounts in £ thousands unless otherwise stated)